A.D. IX KAL. SEPT. MCLXIV A.U.C. ~ August 24, 410 A.D.

 Is it safe there?

-Our forefathers long believed that the great Titan Oceanus encircled the entire world with an unnavigable river, but the old gods are all dead now, driven from Mount Olympus by a new, jealous deity who couldn’t stand the competition.
-Love thy neighbor?
-We tried.
-They shot back!
+Our forefathers long believed that the great Titan Oceanus encircled the entire world with an unnavigable river, but the old gods are all dead, driven from Mount Olympus by a new, jealous deity who couldn’t stand the competition.

 Try as it might, the roar of wind and crash of waves against the sea cliffs no longer drowns out the clatter of four dozen angry men on their way to destroy us.
 They’re getting closer.
 A murder of crows bursts from the tree line, protesting the interruption to their midday siestas.
-Two crash into each other and fall out of the sky.
+Two crash into each other and fall from the sky.
 I’ve never seen that before.

 “Where’s an augur when you need one?”